GYUHO Lee © 2026

 As a result, what should have been a straightforward choice became confusing.

-• Users had to decode terminology instead of making decisions
+• Users had to decode terminology before making decisions

 What users actually wanted to know was simple: